 So you build a POC, which takes a few months, and then present it to an even larger group of people.
-IT critiques your methods and how they might implement them into their systems and the front line users express concerns that the AI might take their jobs.
-But everyone agrees that technology is “cool”.
-You then present your proposal for a production application.
-But all of the conversations are about your technology, implementation, and the cost of the technology.
+IT critiques your methods and how they might implement them into their systems and the front-line users express concerns that the AI might take their jobs.
+Everyone agrees that the technology is interesting.
+You then present your proposal for a production application, but all of the conversations are about your technology, implementation, and the cost of the technology.

 3 – The Endless Pilot

 Often the POC was led by IT to “test the technology”, meaning the use case chosen is worthless.
 The business, therefore, wants to go through a pilot phase to deploy the AI and see if there is a positive ROI.
 The pilot requires more work on your side and while it is paid, you generally don’t make any recurring revenue with it.
-The pilot could take a few months or even 6 months in some cases.
+The pilot could take even take up to 6 months in some cases.

 4 – Time to Close the Deal

 Finally, you try to close the deal, again presenting the cost of your solution.
 However, this price is the same one you presented earlier in the sales cycle and doesn’t take into account all the time, money, and resources you’ve spent trying to land this customer over the last year.

 Since you have not focused on business problems, your price is compared against the results of the pilot.
 Sometimes customers will tell you that the software was very powerful but they don’t think that they tried the right use case, this pushed you back to the POC stage with a whole new use case.
 Other times, they will say that they loved the pilot, but don’t have any budget to go any further.